Last updated: August 20, 2024

 If you’re looking for ways to increase how much you can borrow with a HELOC, there are a few strategies you can use.

-• Increase your home equity: You can increase the equity in your home by making improvements that increase your home’s value or by paying down the mortgage debt you owe.
+• Increase your home equity: You may increase the equity in your home by making improvements that increase your home value or by paying down the mortgage loan you owe.
 Remodeling your kitchen or bathroom or replacing your old roof may boost the value of your home and increase the amount of equity in your home while doing so.
-If you pay off part of your mortgage debt, you also increase your home’s available equity.
-While paying your monthly mortgage bill will shrink your debt, consider paying more than your monthly payment to reduce your principal faster while increasing your available equity.
-With more equity, lenders will be comfortable offering you more to borrow through your HELOC.
+If you pay off part of your mortgage loan, you also increase your home’s available equity.
+While paying your monthly mortgage bill will shrink your loan, consider paying more than your monthly payment to reduce your principal faster while increasing your available equity.
+With more equity, lenders may be comfortable offering you more to borrow through your HELOC.

 Borrowing alternatives to HELOCs

-When you’re looking for options to finance home improvements, consolidate debt, or pay other large expenses, there are some alternatives HELOCs.
-These include home equity loans, cash out refinances, personal loans, and credit cards:
+When you’re looking for options to finance home improvements, consolidate debt, or pay other large expenses, there are some alternatives other than HELOCs.
+Some include home equity loans, cash out refinances, personal loans, and credit cards:

 • Cash out refinance: With a cash out refinance, you can refinance your current mortgage into a larger mortgage and then take out the difference in cash.
 For instance, if your home is worth $350,000 and you owe $200,000, you have $150,000 in equity.
 If you need $50,000 for a home improvement project, you may be able to add this amount to the principal of your newly financed mortgage loan for a total of $250,000.